realead/cykhash/README.md

   * Numpy's world is lacking the concept of a (hash-)set.
 This shortcoming is fixed and efficient (compared to pandas') `unique` and `isin` are implemented.

   * Python-set/dict have big memory-footprint.
-For some datatypes the overhead can be reduced by using khash.
+For some datatypes the overhead can be reduced by using khash by factor 4-8.

 ## Installation: